-Yet, an analysis of the number of TACs set above scientific advice, as well as the average percentage difference between those TACs and the advice, confirms the concern that, contrary to the CFP's requirements, stocks classified as bycatch are treated with a lower ambition than target stocks: while continuous progress has been made in aligning TACs with advice for target stocks since 2016 (the percentage of TACs above advice dropped from 61% in 2015 to 11% in 2023 overall), the percentage of TACs above scientific advice remained well above 70% until 2020 for bycatch stocks and has only recently declined to 50% in 2023 (see Figure 13).
-This differential treatment for target and bycatch stocks is particularly pronounced for EU only stocks, but remains apparent for EU/UK shared stocks (see Figure 13 b and c), with the gap actually widening for the latter in 2023.
-Note that any differences in the historical time series between the results presented in this section and in previous versions of this report are due to a change in categorisation approach.153
+Yet, contrary to the CFP's requirements, many stocks classified as bycatch have been in a dire state for many years without effective rebuilding efforts (see section 4.6), and an analysis of the number of TACs set above scientific advice, as well as the average percentage difference between those TACs and the advice, confirms the concern that bycatch stocks are treated with a lower ambition than target stocks: while continuous progress has been made in aligning TACs with advice for target stocks since 2016 (the percentage of TACs above advice dropped from 61% in 2015 to 9% in 2024 overall), the percentage of TACs above scientific advice remained well above 70% until 2020 for bycatch stocks and has only recently declined to 50% in 2023 and 46% in 2024 (see Figure 13).
+This differential treatment for target and bycatch stocks is particularly pronounced for EU only stocks in the first part of the time series, with progress only since 2020 and the gap almost closing in 2024 (11% for bycatch stocks compared to 8% for target stocks, see Figure 13 b).
+Meanwhile, the gap was smaller for EU/UK shared stocks until 2022, (see Figure 13 c), but has actually been widening in 2023 and 2024 due to the percentage of excessive TACs for bycatch stocks increasing again, whereas that for target stocks continued to drop.
+Note that any differences in the historical time series between the results presented in this section and in previous versions of this report before 2023 are due to a change in categorisation approach last year.
+170